soffes/blog/archive/button/2013-10-28-autocad-class/autocad-class.markdown

 ---
-title: AutoCAD Class
+tags:
-categories: button
+- button
 ---

+# AutoCAD Class

 Today I took a class at [TechShop](http://techshop.ws/) on [AutoCAD](http://www.autodesk.com/products/autodesk-autocad/overview).
 It was a really good time.